 As you look at those sample portfolios, you can see that we are significantly more aggressive than most of them (in terms of our stock percentage).
 That tends to be a pretty common orientation in the FIRE community — stocks gain more than bonds, so we’re willing to risk a short-term loss for the long-term gain, rather than being more conservative and guaranteeing a slower path to financial independence.

-As we’ve closed in on financial independence, though, I’m starting to think about shifting things a bit.
-I’m currently doing a lot of reading around withdrawal strategies and asset allocations in retirement.
+As we close in on financial independence, I’m starting to think about shifting things a bit.
 One idea that appeals to me is holding more cash (in CAD), rather than more bonds.
 This would have the double benefit of helping us to avoid having to sell stocks at a low, and also helping us to avoid having to change money from USD (which our investments are held in) to CAD (which is how we spend) at a bad time.
 The above asset allocation, though, has worked well for us during our accumulation phase.

 Tax-efficient Fund Placement

 One last thing to think about in terms of asset allocation is which type of account you want to hold the different types of investments in.
-I don’t personally spend a lot of time thinking about this, but there are a couple of general rules that I follow.
+You don’t need to over-think this, but there are a couple of general rules that I follow.
 Note that I came to these opinions while investing in the US, and I have more to learn about Canada, but I *think* they are generally true in both places.

 Hold foreign stocks in a taxable account, as you’ll get credit for foreign taxes paid.

 In Canada, holding Canadian stocks that pay dividends in your taxable account is good (as they are taxed more favorably).
-However, if you are a US citizen in Canada, doing this in the form of an index fund would be considered a PFIC, which is something I personally avoid.
-Thus, as an American living in Canada, if I were to try to do this I would buy individual dividend paying stocks.
+However, if you are a US citizen in Canada, doing this in the form of an index fund would be considered a PFIC, which I avoid.
+Thus, as an American living in Canada, I would do this by buying individual dividend paying stocks.

 Again, though, don’t worry overly much about this.
 Per Finiki: “Relative to holding the same asset mix across all accounts, asset location strategies have been estimated to potentially add on the order of 0.07-0.3% per year in after-tax returns, depending on the methodology of the study.”
 In other words, this doesn’t make a huge difference.
 Plus, if you aren’t filling up your tax sheltered space, it’s all pretty much moot as you should just put everything in there.